Bet365 and Parimatch Shut Down Their Russian Operations Due to Intensification of Ukraine Invasion

-The company has its roots in Ukraine, and the current conflict has only served to bring that love for its native country to the fore.
-Founded in 1994 in Kyiv, just 3 years after the country gained its independence from the USSR, the operator later became one of the first online companies in Ukraine.
+The company has its roots in Ukraine, and the current conflict has only brought that love for its native country to the fore.
+Founded in 1994 in Kyiv, just 3 years after the country gained its independence from the USSR, the operator became one of Ukraine’s first online companies.
 Parimatch’s strong condemnation of Russian military aggression toward its home country involves doing everything it can to assist Ukraine.
-Part of that assistance is the 2.9 million Euro (UAH 30 million) fund that it is launching to supply support directly to Ukraine’s armed forces currently in combat against the Russian troops across the nation’s key cities.
+Part of that assistance is the 2.9 million Euro (UAH 30 million) fund it is launching to supply support directly to Ukraine’s armed forces in combat against the Russian troops across the nation’s key cities.
 The money will be used to supply medicines, food, and ammunition.

 Parimatch has also detailed its keeping its guarantees for anyone who planned on leaving the organization before the invasion, continuing to hire more employees and pay salaries despite the current conflict.

 Another firm has announced that it will end its operations in Russia.
 Bet365 – a global giant in the sports betting sector – will no longer offer its services within Russia, according to sources from within the country.
 That means Russian customers of Bet365 will have only until 15th March this year to withdraw their money from their player accounts.
 However, new registrations for Bet365’s Russian site have already been stopped, and no new Russian deposits are being accepted.